Received a Photo Enforcement Complaint?

 To pay the fine by mail, please complete the Option A coupon from page 2 of your complaint and return with your payment in the enclosed postage paid envelope.
 Also include your complaint number on the check or money order to ensure timely processing.

-Please Do Not Send Cash Through The Mail
+Please DO NOT Send Cash Through the Mail!

 If you fail to respond to the complaint, you may be personally served at your own expense, your driver license may be suspended and a default judgment may be issued.

-Paying a Photo Enforcement fine in person
+Paying a Fine in Person

 You may pay your fine, in person, at the Scottsdale City Court Monday through Friday from 8:00 a.m. to 5:00 p.m.